 The plants collected and sent to the herbarium of the UNAM already dry were received inside sheets of paper (usually newspaper), and with their respective annotated collection key.
 When the same collection had multiple duplicates they came in packets and together with the remaining collections of their respective clusters.
 Almost all the material collected, including fruits, chips and samples in silica gel was delivered in cardboard boxes.
-The division of the clusters between companies in the regular collections per cluster, the biggest number than half in the north of Mexico.
+The division of the clusters between companies in the regular collection 2013, with INYDES in charge of more than half in the north of Mexico.
 Calculating the average number of collections per cluster, the biggest number was made by DIAAPROY, with an average of 7.5 collections per cluster.
 Followed by INYDES (4.3) and finally AMAREF (2.3).
 In the south-east of Mexico (AMAREF is in charge here), it would have been desirable to have a greater number of collections, given the great diversity of trees (Table 60).